 As part of the efforts of the Chinese authorities to improve the legal framework in China, many regulatory aspects have seen changes over the past years.
 One of these is the framework governing China’s Individual Income Tax (IIT).

-Due to the specific method to calculate IIT in China, it can be quite complicated for foreigners to understand how the Individual Income Tax system in China works.
+Due to the specific method used to calculate IIT in China, it can be quite complicated for foreigners to understand how the Individual Income Tax system in China works.

 Tax Services Ad Rebrand